ndox électrique en

 Still working from years with Ifriqiyya Electrique, François R. Cambuzat and Gianna Greco (from the seminal Putan Club) could not find out where the North African adorcist communities, such banga, stambeli, diwân or gnawa, came from.
 Of the Arab-Muslim slave route, that was certain, but from which country, from which region?
 The traces seemed lost.
 Research after research, little by little this five-century-old road led them to West Africa, Senegal and the Lebu's n'döep.
 For months in Mbour, Guereo, Rufisque, Yoff and Ndar (Saint-Louis), François R. Cambuzat and Gianna Greco got lost among the seas and banks of Senegal, sacrificing to spirits -most often aquatic- ndox, water, in the Wolof language.

 Tëdd ak Mame Coumba Lamba ak Mame Coumba Mbang: lying between Mame Coumba Lamba and Mame Coumba Mbang, the female geniuses of a tiny part of a huge continent.
-And so the title of the futur album, released by Bongo Joe Records on the 3rd of November 2023 (BJR 089).
+An album released by Bongo Joe Records (BJR 089).
+A blast from the Putan Club.

 Order